|Exercise Name||(Weighted) Lying Neck Flexion|

 - Putting your feet on the bench automatically puts your lower spine in a neutral problem.
 As such, it is generally recommended for this movement at least when starting out.
 However, once you get to heavier weights, planting your feet can be very helpful as it provides much more stability.
 I’m currently doing 50-60 lbs. and planting my feet makes me feel much safer and helps performance at least indirectly.

-- When the weight is in position, shift your hands toward bottom of plate as if you were pulling it downwards.
+- When the weight is in position, shift your hands toward the bottom of the plate as if you were pulling it downwards.
 Keep elbows tucked to your torso.

 - Slowly lower your head below the bench.
 You should feel a good stretch in your sternocleidomastoid muscles (i.e. the two large muscles on the front of the neck), but not a strain.
 You are now in the starting position, and are ready to initiate the movement: